Avaiga/taipy-doc/docs/manuals/userman/versioning/development_mode.md

 %}
 ```

-By default, a Taipy Core application runs in development mode.
+By default, a Taipy application runs in development mode.
 You can also explicitly define the
 development mode by running your Taipy application with *--development* or *-dev* option on the CLI.

 ```console